GoWind/algorithms/async_hooks_demo/README.md

     })
 ```

-Well if my node instance is stuck, how do I trigger this function ?
+Well if my Node instance is stuck, how do I trigger this function ?

 Enter Unix Signals.

 We can send a Signal to a process, which triggers a signal handler to handle it.
 Some Signals (like KILL, SEGV) cannot be handled and the process terminates, but there are standard signals that can be customized and handled by our process.
 For example, SIGUSR1 and SIGUSR2 can be customized by the program for Interprocess communication or custom signal handling etc (you can also use SIGPIPE, because Node by default ignores SIGPIPE)

 In NodeJS, we can setup a signal handler on our process to execute a function when a signal is received.
 I set up
 the signal handler in my demo, to trigger the function that iterates through the map of async objects created to see